wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/new-interface.md

 * `CompletePayment` - Completes a previously authorized payment.
 This operation requires the "authorization code" from a successful authorization operation.
 * `GetPaymentMethods` - Retrieves an _opaque_ list of payment methods, which is a list of customer-facing method names and the _[tokens](https://en.wikipedia.org/wiki/Tokenization_(data_security))_ belonging to that payment method.
 You could think of this list as a previously saved list of payment methods stored in a "wallet".
 A payment method _token_ is required to authorize and subsequently complete a payment transaction.
 A customer could have previously supplied their credit card and user-friendly labels for those methods like "personal" and "work", etc.

 Now let's take a look at the payloads that might be used.
-Again, keep in mind that this is a use case example and a real implementation is likely to have far more detail.
+Again, keep in mind that this is an example use case: a real implementation is likely to have far more detail.

 #### AuthorizePaymentRequest